shashankmravindra/shashankmravindra/README.md

 ## 👨‍💻 About Me

 - 🌍 Based in Denmark, exploring the intersection of **robotics and AI**
-- 💡 Currently building a **machine learning system for investment pattern recognition**
+- 💡 Currently building a **machine learning system for chart pattern recognition**
 - 🤖 Background in ROS2 and autonomous systems
 - 📚 Actively learning and applying **ML & AI** in practical domains like finance and robotics